-- 98. In fact, these bags contain very little Kona coffee, if any.
+103. In fact, these bags contain very little Kona coffee, if any.
 As an indicator, note that authentic Kona has an average of less than forty times (40x) as much manganese as nickel.
 In contrast, Magnum Exotics samples range as high as one hundred forty-five times (145x) as much manganese as nickel.
-This evidence, and similar evidence from many other ratios, leads to the conclusion that there is very little Kona in Java's Magnum Exotics coffee products. - 99.
-Even a consumer understanding the coffee in the package shown in ME-1 to be a blend of Kona and other coffees (a conclusion that very few consumers would draw based on this particular packaging) would expect the package to contain a meaningful percentage of Kona beans.
-In addition, consumers would expect that a Kona blend would contain at least enough Kona coffee to enable the consumer to taste the presence of this premium coffee bean.
+This evidence, and similar evidence from many other ratios, leads to the conclusion that there is very little Kona in L&K's Magnum Exotics coffee products.

+104. Even a consumer understanding the coffee in the package shown in ME-1 to be a blend of Kona and other coffees (a conclusion that very few consumers would draw based on this particular packaging) would expect the package to contain a meaningful percentage of Kona beans.
 Given the deviation in the concentration ratios, though, it is implausible that this package meets those consumer expectations.

-100. COPPER MOON COFFEE.
+105. COPPER MOON COFFEE.
 Copper Moon falsely designates the geographic origin of its "Kona" coffee products with the prominent placement of KONA on the front of the packaging.
 In addition, Copper Moon uses deceptive names for its products intended to mislead consumers into believing that the coffee products contain a significant amount of Kona coffee.
 The deceptive product names include "Kona 100% Arabica Premium Blend," and "Kona Premium Blend."
 On its website, Copper Moon identifies the sources of the beans used in their coffee products, which include Nicaragua, Rwanda, Peru, and Ethiopia.
 Noticeably absent is any description for the source of the Kona coffee that they purportedly use in their Kona coffee products.
 Copper Moon also designs its product packaging with imagery and text intended to mislead the consumer into believing that the product labeled "Kona" contains coffee beans predominantly, if not exclusively, grown in the Kona District.
 For example, Copper Moon's "Kona" products prominently feature a postage stamp of the iconic plumeria flower, used in Hawaiian lei, to mislead consumers into believing that the origin of the coffee product is Kona, Hawaii.
 The deceptive marketing, product names, and package designs are all intended to trade off the reputation and goodwill of the Kona name.
 They deliberately mislead the consumer into believing that Copper Moon coffee products contain significant amounts of premium Kona coffee beans in order to justify the high price Copper Moon charges for ordinary commodity coffee beans.

-101. Below are representative images of Copper Moon's deceptive "Kona" coffee products.
+106. Below are representative images of Copper Moon's deceptive "Kona" coffee products.